fieldtrip/website/tutorial/automatic_artifact_rejection.md

 To avoid that, filter padding (''cfg.artfctdef.xxx.fltpadding'') is used.
 Always in addition to trial padding (if any) existing trial padding, extra data is read on both sides prior to filtering.
 After the filtering has been applied, the filter padding is removed again.
 In other words, the filter padding is used only for filtering, not for artifact detection (see figure).

 {{:tutorial:fltpadding.png?600|}}

-// Filter padding.
-Filter padding is only used during filtering and removed afterwards. //
+*Figure: Filter padding.
+Filter padding is only used during filtering and removed afterwards*

 ### Combining filter and trial padding